 As a special: building instructions for a Rattan bow building instructions.

 Careful handling of wood, getting to know the tree within the wood, discovering its force, sanding the bow and finally drawing it.
 Feeling its energy and letting go.
-Those are the essential elements that are connected when making a bow and shooting with it.
+Those are the essential elements that are connected when making a bow and shooting with it together.

 Gerhard Wiedemann has been making bows in Berlin since 2006.

-He’s been a student of Kurt KyuSei Österle for many years.
+He’s been a student of Kurt KyuSei Österle’s for many